 Want to get out of the roaming profile business?
 FSLogix is awesome.
 Then PolicyPak helps you go beyond additional Group Policy to manage Start Screen, Taskbar, File Associations, Least Privilege, applications, browsers and more !
 This isn’t a short video, but it does show the better together story !

 PolicyPak and FSLogix Profiles: Better Together

 Hi.
-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, I’m going to show you the better together story of FSLogix Profiles and PolicyPak.
 I’m going to be doing a lot of demos that kind of have the same feel where you’re going to see me log on and then start a stopwatch.